Amaravati: Air

 Vijayawada International Airport serves the whole Andhra Pradesh Capital Region.

+A greenfield international Amaravati International Airport is planned at Amaravati and the DPR is sent for financial appraisal at this stage.

 Sports

 F1H2O Grand Prix of India

 From 16 to 18 November in 2018, Amaravati hosted the second F1H2O World championship Grand Prix ever held in India.
 The event brought wide media attention especially after one of the teams took the color and the name of the state, making it the first Indian branded team in the history of F1H2O.

 In popular culture

 The film Raajadhani Files was inspired by the events around Amaravati.